 Some patients may reach adulthood with...

-Infantile haemangiomas are benign vascular neoplasms that are the most common tumours of infancy.
+Infantile haemangiomas are benign vascular neoplasms that are the most common head and neck tumours of infancy.
 They can occur virtually anywhere, but the majority are found in the head and neck regions.

 The infarct core denotes the part of an acute ischaemic stroke which has already infarcted, or is irrevocably destined to infarct regardless of reperfusion.
 It is also referred as established infarct and is in distinction from the penumbra which remains potentially salvageable.